Scottish Coins & Tokens

 Milled Scottish Silver Ten Shillings.

-Laureate bust right, 10 below; St Andrew's cross with National emblems
+Laureate bust right, 10 below; St Andrew's cross with

-in angles.
-The very last Stuart
+National emblems in angles.
+The very last Stuart king.

-king.
-Although a very short reign
+Although a very short reign (James's insistence on converting to

-(James's insistence on converting to Catholicism was his obvious undoing), the
+Catholicism was his obvious undoing), the Scottish coins are even shorter, all

-Scottish coins are even shorter, all being just 1687 and 1688.
-We all know that James VII of Scotland was
+being just 1687 and 1688.
+We all know

-the one and same James II of England but it is interesting to note that all
+that James VII of Scotland was the one and same James II of England but it is

-Scottish coins (and to be fair, there aren't many for James VII, even counting
+interesting to note that all Scottish coins (and to be fair, there aren't many

-the spurious 60 shillings) have James II (IACOBVS II) as the obverse legend
+for James VII, even counting the spurious 60 shillings) have James II (IACOBVS

-would have circulated at one shilling.
+of the border, these coins would have circulated at one shilling. £285

 William &